Torah for now

 if we..

-Love the stranger, we were strangers too
+Love the immigrant, we were there too

-Love the stranger, we know their soul
+Love the immigrant, we know their soul

 we must be part of the healing,